 Featuring critically-acclaimed, GRAMMY®-winning jazz artists, the Monterey Jazz Festival On Tour 2016 all-star tour band features Terence Blanchard on trumpet; Ravi Coltrane on tenor and soprano saxophones; musical director Gerald Clayton on piano; Joe Sanders on bass; and Justin Brown on drums.
-GRAMMY-winning R&B and jazz vocalist Patti Austin joins the tour at the 58th Monterey Jazz Festival (September 18-20, 2015) and on the road in 2016.
+The tour appears at the 58th Monterey Jazz Festival (September 18-20, 2015) and will hit the road in 2016.

 World-renowned for its artistic excellence, sophisticated informality, and longstanding mission to create and support year-round jazz education and performance programs in local, regional, national, and international venues, Monterey Jazz Festival has stayed true to expanding live performances of jazz around the country since 2008 by presenting national tours that have reached over 100,000 fans in 135 shows across the United States and Canada.